You Kill Me: Plot

-When an Irish family have a wake in the parlour, Frank is pressured into falling off the wagon.
-In doing so, he forgets dinner at Laurel's.
+When an Irish family have a wake in the parlour, Frank is pressured into falling off the wagon, and in doing so forgets dinner at Laurel's.
 When the wake is over, he offers to drive a couple home in their car.
-As Frank and the woman wait for her husband to take a leak, she reclines his seat back to kiss him, his foot hits the gas and they crash.
-He was knocked unconscious, so the woman lies, saying he kissed her and the old man pulls him out onto a rainy street and leaves him in a puddle.

-The next morning, after Frank tells Laurel how he fell off the wagon, he takes her to an AA meeting.
-He tells his story for the first time, and is open about his profession.
+As Frank and the woman wait for her husband to urinate, she reclines his seat back to kiss him, his foot hits the gas and they crash.
+With Frank knocked unconscious, the woman lies, saying he kissed her and her husband pulls him out onto a rainy street and leaves him in a puddle.
+The next morning, after Frank tells Laurel how he fell off the wagon, he takes her to an AA meeting, telling his story for the first time and opening up about his profession.
 His sponsor Tom is supportive, and the other AA members are stunned, but don't come down on him.
-On a bowling date, a curious Laurel continues to try understand how he got into the job, the logistics.
+On a bowling date, a curious Laurel continues to try understand how he got into the job, and how it all works.
 As they get closer, Frank shows her his scrupulous records, and he tries to make token restitution by sending gift cards to the families whose loved one he killed unnecessarily badly because he was drunk.

-Dave approaches Frank, asking him to do something about a building inspector who insists a building his real estate agency could make millions on be torn down as it's not earthquake safe.
-After going through some retraining to sharpen his skills, Laurel encourages him to take the job.
-Presenting himself to Supervisor Davis in his office in his skivvies, Frank pressures him.
-As a last resort he pulls his gun on him, but is successful in preserving the building.

-Frank celebrates his homicide-free success with Tom and Laurel, and she chooses not to stay over.
-He falls off the wagon again as he feels alone.
+Dave approaches Frank, asking him to do something about a building inspector who insists a building his real estate agency could make millions or be torn down as it's not earthquake safe.
+After going through some retraining to sharpen his diplomacy skills, Laurel encourages him to take the job.
+Presenting himself to Supervisor Davis in his office in his underwear, Frank pressurises him, and as a last resort he pulls his gun on him, and is successful in preserving the building.
+Frank celebrates his homicide-free success with Tom and Laurel.
+When Laurel chooses not to stay over, Frank falls off the wagon again due to loneliness.
 Dave comes up to him in a bar, thanking him for his help, then calling him a loser and paying for his drinks.
-Arriving home, Frank sees Laurel is waiting for him but he hides his drunken self from her.
+Arriving home, Frank sees Laurel is waiting for him but he hides his drunkenness.

 When violence erupts in Buffalo and his uncle and two other family members are gunned down, Frank returns home to face the rival Irish gang and help Stef.
-With assistance from Laurel, he manages to suppress them.
-Finally getting his revenge on O'Leary, he returns to San Francisco.
-With support from Laurel, Stef and Tom, Frank celebrates getting his one year chip at AA.
+With assistance from Laurel, he manages to eliminate, and get his revenge on O'Leary.
+Frank then returns to San Francisco, and with support from Laurel, Stef and Tom, celebrates getting his one year chip at AA.